twilio/twilio-client.js/PREFLIGHT.md

 ```

 #### .on('connected', handler())
-Raised when `PreflightTest.status` has transitioned to `connected`.
+Raised when `PreflightTest.status` has transitioned to `PreflightTest.Status.Connected`.
 This means, the connection to Twilio has been established.

 #### .on('failed', handler(error))
-Raised when `PreflightTest.status` has transitioned to `failed`.
+Raised when `PreflightTest.status` has transitioned to `PreflightTest.Status.Failed`.
 This happens when establishing a connection to Twilio has failed or when a test call has encountered a fatal error.
 This is also raised if `PreflightTest.stop` is called while the test is in progress.
 The error emitted from this event is coming from [Device.on('error)](https://www.twilio.com/docs/voice/client/javascript/device#error) and uses the same error format.

 #### .on('sample', handler(sample))
 This event is published every second and is raised when the [Connection](https://www.twilio.com/docs/voice/client/javascript/connection) gets a webrtc sample object.
 The `sample` object is coming from [Connection.on('sample')](https://www.twilio.com/docs/voice/client/javascript/connection#sample) and uses the same `sample` format.